Astrometric constraints on stochastic gravitational wave background with neural networks: Results

 \subsubsection{Computation time}

 Given the expected number of sources available in future data, a reduction in computation time is primarily anticipated for the NNs.
-To address this, the computational time (including the training time) is plotted in Fig.~\ref{fig:comp_time}.
-All these results were evaluated on a GPU cluster.
-As observed, in both cases, the computation time increases logarithmically with the number of sources.
-The GNN exhibits higher steep in terms of time, which highlights the higher computational complexity inherent to the network itself and the manage of more complex data in input.
-In both cases, the behavior reflects a more accentuate computational cost for larger datasets.
+To address this, the computational time (including the training time) is plotted in Fig.~\ref{fig:comp_time} as a function of the number of sources.
+All these results were evaluated on a GPU cluster.\footnote{For completeness, the specs of the GPU cluster are an INTEL ICE LAKE 6338N 2.20GHZ CPU, with 32 GB DDR4 RAM, and four NVIDIA A100 80 GB CoWoS HBM2 PCIe 4.0 GPUs, along with three HDDs of 4 TB each, and an Infiniband adapter for fast connectivity between the nodes.} As observed, in both cases, the computation time increases logarithmically with the number of sources.
+The GNN exhibits higher computational time, which highlights the greater computational complexity inherent to the network architecture and the handling of more complex input data.
+In both cases, the behavior reflects a more accentuated computational cost for larger datasets.

-Both networks are competitive in predicting the value of $\Omega_\text{GW}$, with some differences in the noise-dominated regime, while the FCN shows an advantage in terms of the computation time.
-This is probably because the architecture of the FCN is simpler compared to that of the GNN, and the GNN requires handling graph structures, which can be more complex for simple mock datasets.
-This complexity makes the implementation and computation less efficient and less competitive.
+Both networks are competitive in predicting the value of $\Omega_\text{GW}$, while the FCN shows an advantage in terms of the computation time.
+This is probably because of the architectures, and the GNN requires handling more complex graph structures.
+This complexity may make the implementation and computation less efficient and less competitive.